How to get Error Line Number in c# Exception [Complete Guide]

 Handling Scenarios Where Line Numbers Are Not Available

 One approach is to incorporate logging mechanisms that capture additional contextual information when exceptions occur, such as variable values, stack frames, or method names.
-This supplementary data can compensate for the absence of line numbers and assist in diagnosing the issue.
+This data can compensate for the absence of line numbers and assist in diagnosing the issue.

 Best Practices for Using Error Line Numbers